owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 implement the Data Mapper pattern][11].
 Before we are able to consume the new data_mapper gem, is there a way to mitigate existing overloaded Rails models?
 Besides, switching an ORM for existing code is not effortless.

+[Update] On 01/10 2012, Piotr Solnica from the data_mapper gem made an official announcement saying they are actively working on Data Mapper 2.0 (http://solnic.eu/2012/01/10/ruby-datamapper-status.html).

 As a compromised solution, I would extract database related logic for each *ActiveRecord::Base* model (e.g., validations and scopes) out into a module and then mix it in: